 The 8-point grid system is a popular tool for designing UI layouts.
 It involves using multiples of 8 to define the placement of objects within your design.

 You can use this system when designing for fixed constraints, like a mobile app.
 But it can also be a useful tool when designing responsive layouts.

 There are two common methods for implementing the 8-point system:

-- Soft Grid: This involves placing objects at distances from each other that are divisible by 8.
-This would involve applying a Row and/or Column Layout Grid with properties divisible by 8.
+- Soft grid: This involves placing objects at distances from each other that are divisible by 8.
+This would involve applying a row or column layout grid with properties divisible by 8.

-You can indeed!
+Yes.
 This can be done from the View Settings menu in the top-right corner of Figma.
-Learn more in our Toggling Layout Grids section.

-- The Layout Grid has be toggled OFF in the Properties Panel.
+- The layout grid has been toggled off in the right sidebar.

-You can copy a single Layout Grid and apply this to another Frame.
-Or, you can create a Layout Grid style that can be reused across your designs.
-Learn more in our Layout Grid Styles section above.
+You can copy a single layout grid and apply this to another Frame.
+Or, you can create a layout grid style that can be reused across your designs.